JeffreySu/WeiXinMPSDK/readme.en.md

 ----------------
 <img src="http://sdk.weixin.senparc.com/images/book-cover-front-small-3d.jpg" width="400" /> <br >

-> By Jeffrey Su and Senparc team took 2 years to complete the development of WeChat books have been published, the title: "Depth Analysis of WeChat Development: the efficient development of the Official Account and Mini Program", the auxiliary reading system has been on the line: [BookHelper](http://book.weixin.senparc.com)。<br>
+> By Jeffrey Su and Senparc team took 2 years to complete the development of WeChat book have been published, the book's full name is: *Depth Analysis of WeChat Development: the efficient development of the Official Account and Mini Program*, the auxiliary reading system has been on the line: [BookHelper](http://book.weixin.senparc.com)。<br>
 > Welcome to buy genuine books:[【Buy】](https://book.weixin.senparc.com/book/link?code=github-homepage)<br>
 > The branch of code snapshot for the book published version [BookVersion1](https://github.com/JeffreySu/WeiXinMPSDK/tree/BookVersion1)。